bpbond/cosore/README.md

 * User-side convenience functions generate data frames ready (or readier) for analysis
 * Reports are generated for the overall database and each individual dataset.

+## Data access

+* Following the example of [BAAD](https://github.com/dfalster/baad), there is a lightweight [cosore.data](https://github.com/bpbond/cosore.data) package intended to provide data access to users. **It does not work yet.**

 ## Priorities

-* Processed LI-8100A data
-* Other structured/standardized IRGA data
+* Structured/standardized continuous IRGA data
 * Raw LI-8100A data
-* Other data
+* Other data, e.g. long term survey measurements